Kedarnath (film): Plot

-Mukku is married with Kullu and slits her wrist to contemplate suicide, but is saved by her family; Kullu taunts Mansoor with the news.
+Mukku is married to Kullu and she slits her wrist attempting suicide, but is saved by her family; Kullu taunts Mansoor with the news.
 Mansoor runs to Mukku and promises he will come back for her that night when she is recovered, so they can leave the valley together.
 Kullu plans to take his band of priests and kill Mansoor and drive out all the Muslims.
 All of a sudden it rains and the floods begin.
 Mansoor sends his mother Ameena with the other porters into the mountains and runs towards Mukku.
-She and her family are trying to gather the guests of their hotel in a top floor, whilst Kullu and his mother arrive driven in by the storm and Mukku refuses to go to him.
-Suddenly the floor crashes down as Brinda and the sisters' mother Lata are swept away along with half the other people.
-Mukku and Brijraj and a few others make their way to the temple, where Mansoor finds them there just as the water sweeps down.
+She and her family are trying to gather the guests of their hotel on the top floor, whilst Kullu and his mother arrive driven in by the storm and Mukku refuses to go to him.
+Suddenly the floor caves in as Brinda and the sisters' mother Lata are swept away along with many others.
+Mukku, Brijraj and a few others make their way to the temple, where Mansoor finds them just as the water sweeps down.
 He grabs her hand in the flood, and Brijraj holds on to her and all three are saved.
 After the water goes down, they make their way to a house that is still standing and wave at an Indian Army helicopter that is coming to save them.
-Mansoor sends up the woman and child who are with them first, then Brijraj, then Mukku, and finally prepares to go himself.
-But there is only space for one more person and the father of the family has not gone yet, so Mansoor sacrifices himself and sends him instead.
+Mansoor sends up the woman and child who are with them first, then Brijraj and finally Mukku.
+As he and the father of the child finally prepare to climb in, there is space for only one person in the chopper.
+Mansoor sacrifices himself and sends the father of the child instead.
 Mukku screams as she helplessly watches Mansoor die as the ground below him crumbles into the raging river.
-Three years later, in the winter, as the presiding idol of the Kedarnath Temple returns from the Ukhimath Temple, Mukku is still seen living with Brijraj and running the lodge, listening to Mansoor's favourite song on the radio which she dedicated to him as she smiles.
+Three years later, in the winter, as the presiding idol of the Kedarnath Temple returns from the Ukhimath Temple, Mukku is seen still living with Brijraj and running the lodge, listening to Mansoor's favourite song on the radio which she dedicated to him and she smiles.